salvage0707/notion-md-converter/example/core/README.md

-# Notion to Markdown Converter Examples
+# @notion-md-converter/core Usage Examples

+This directory contains examples demonstrating how to use the @notion-md-converter/core library.
+The examples show various ways to convert Notion content to Markdown format.

 ## Prerequisites